 Substitute of corn starch

-It's possible to use tapioca starch here interchangeably.
+It's possible to use tapioca starch or potato starch here interchangeably.

 Secrets to the crumbly and melt in the mouth factor